 WHO's First-Ever List Of The Dirty Dozen Superbugs

-The World Health Organization for the first time has issued a list of the top 12 "priority pathogens." – They're disease-causing bacteria that are increasingly resistant to antibiotics, says WHO — part of a rapid expansion of drug resistance over the last 30 years.
-Yet the development of new antibiotics has slowed to a crawl.
+The World Health Organization for the first time has issued a list of the top 12 "priority pathogens."
+They're disease-causing bacteria that are increasingly resistant to antibiotics, says WHO.
+Yet the development of new antibiotics to treat them has slowed to a crawl.

-"We are fast running out of treatment options," says Dr. Marie-Paule Kieny, WHO's Assistant Director-General for Health Systems, in a statement.
+"We are fast running out of treatment options," says Dr. Marie-Paule Kieny, WHO's assistant director-general for Health Systems, in a statement.

 WHO says its new list is an attempt to get drug company and public research labs to make it a priority to collaborate on new treatments for the bacteria that pose the greatest threat to human health.
 "If we leave it to market forces alone, the new antibiotics we need are not going to be developed in time," says Kieny.

-Dr. Elizabeth Tayler, a Senior Technical Officer for Antimicrobial Resistance with WHO in Geneva tells Goats and Soda that typically getting a new antibiotic can take a decade or more.
+Dr. Elizabeth Tayler, a senior technical officer for Antimicrobial Resistance with WHO in Geneva, tells Goats and Soda that typically getting a new antibiotic can take a decade or more.
 "And we are already seeing bugs that are resistant to all the drugs we have available," she adds.

 The list has three sections: